0xbythesecond/MFA-Conditional-Access/README.md

   </details>

 <details>
-  <summary><h3>Task 5: Review the Azure AD Identity Protection reports</h3></summary>
+  <summary><h3>Task 5: Review the Microsoft Entra ID Identity Protection reports</h3></summary>

-In the Azure AD Identity Protection blade, navigate to the "Reports" section.
+In the Microsoft Entra ID Identity Protection blade, navigate to the "Reports" section.

 Explore the various reports available, such as risk events, user risk, and sign-in risk.